 Heloise has enjoyed the challenge of working in a variety of international settings including Vietnam, Senegal and Rwanda.
 She completed a VSO placement in Rwanda from 2008-9 and later served as Chair to their Volunteer Liaison Group Committee.

 Having worked in local government for almost 9 years David joined KPMG in 2001.
 During his time with KPMG he worked in the FE / HE assurance and advisory teams.
 In 2005 David joined the University of Sunderland holding a number of roles including Deputy Director of Planning & Finance, Director of the Business Assurance Service and Director of Continuous Improvement, Change and Compliance Service.
-In August 2018 David joined Newcastle College Group where he has executive responsibility for Governance, Assurance, Risk, Information Governance and the HE registry.
+In August 2018 David joined NCG where he has executive responsibility for Governance, Assurance, Risk, Information Governance and the HE registry.